embreymorton/CS-Grad-Tracker/README.md

 Once you are invited into the GitLab repository, click the blue "Clone" button and copy the link using your preference of SSH or HTTPS.
 Open powershell and cd into a folder of your choice for code.
 Run `git clone <copied-link>` and cd into the created folder.

 Install all the dependencies for the app by running `npm install`.
 It should create a `node_modules` folder, but you don't really need to touch it.

-### Setup Auth0 and MongoDB
-Please read the sections on setting up an Auth0 instance (**Serena** can you update this when done?) and adding an admin account to your database.

 ### Adding an Admin Account
 Open the `data/AdminInputScript.txt` file.
 Edit the email section to have your email.
 Then run `node data/AdminInputScript.txt`.